gscontras/alternatives/README.md

 - Sentential meanings are ***downward closed*** sets of propositions
 	- If *p* contains enough information to resolve the issue that ***&Alpha;*** raises, then any *q* &subseteq; *p* will also contain enough information to do so
 - The ***alternatives*** that ***&Alpha;*** introduces can be recovered as the ***maximal elements*** of [[***&Alpha;***]]
-	- These alternatives contain enough information to resolve the issue raised by ***&Alpha;***, but nore more information than necessary
+	- These alternatives contain enough information to resolve the issue raised by ***&Alpha;***, but no more information than necessary
 	- **ALT**(***&Alpha;***) = {*p* &in; [[***&Alpha;***]] : there is no *q* &in;  [[***&Alpha;***]] such that *p* &subset; *q*}
-- Rather than identifying the meaning of a sentence with a set of alternatives, Inquisitive Semantics has the meaning of a sentence determine a set of a alternatives
+- Rather than identifying the meaning of a sentence with a set of alternatives, Inquisitive Semantics has the meaning of a sentence determine a set of alternatives

-### Comparing the two approaches
+### Comparing the two proposals

 Fox & Katzir and Ciarelli & Roelofsen are concerned with fundamentally different phenomena, yet both appeal to grammatical alternatives.
 For Fox & Katzir, these alternatives are ***structural***, and determined by focus; they feed into a broader program of covert exhaustification, which amounts to inserting silent "only" as-needed to strengthen sentence meanings.
 Their alternatives are computed on the basis of lexical/structural substitutions: